ropensci/roweb3/content/blog/2021-11-16-how-to-cite-r-and-r-packages/index.md

   - citations
   - packages
   - reproducibility
+  - repeatability
-description: A short primer on how to cite R and R packages to support developers and ensure reproducible science!
+description: A short primer on how to cite R and R packages to support developers and ensure repeatable science!
 tweet: How to cite R and R packages? by @steffilazerte!
 output:
   html_document: